POWERING PRODUCT TEAMS AT LARGE & SMALL COMPANIES AROUND THE WORLD

 Forks are great for contractors, large teams, or pure experimentation, and we even keep your forks up to date with the fork synchronization.
 If branches are more your style, move seamlessly from branch creation to merge with the help of the branching model.

 Enterprise-grade security and administration

 Whether you're a small business or a Fortune 500 company, Stash's user management and permissions are flexible enough to cater to your environment.
 Add users and groups, and delegate fine-grained permissions right from the UI.

 Manage users and groups with Stash's internal directory, a JIRA crowd server, or your internal LDAP.
 And keep team collaboration productive with four levels of permissions – global, project, repository, and branch.

 - JIRA issues

 Stop fretting over the small stuff, and spend time being a developer.
 Now, the once-tedious aspects of coding are a thing of the past.

 Atlassian tools integrate better than ever, with best practices baked right in to guide you through the development flow.
 They work together to get you from issue creation to coding to merging effortlessly.
-For a fully integrated dev workflow solution, check out Git Essentials.

 Create a branch from JIRA